kyverno/chainsaw/website/docs/bindings/outputs.md

 Currently, outputs do not cross the step boundaries.

+## Matching

+An output supports an optional `match` field.
+The `match` is used to conditionally create a binding.

+In the case of applying a file, for example, the file may contain multiple resources.
+The `match` can be used to select the resource to use for creating the binding.

 ## Examples

 The example below defines invokes a `kubectl` command to get a configmap from the cluster in json format.